DarrenJiang13/gym-human-pose-estimation/learning-based/Imp_LightweightOpenPose3D/Imp_LightweightOpenPose3D.md

 - Ubuntu 18.04
 - Python 3.6
 - OpenCV 4.0
-- PyTorch 1.6.0(PyTorch 1.4.0 when you need to convert model to onnx and OpenVINO format.)
+- PyTorch 1.4.0 when you need to convert model to onnx and OpenVINO format.

 This project will start from a demo using the [pretrained model](https://drive.google.com/file/d/1niBUbUecPhKt3GyeDNukobL4OQ3jqssH/view?usp=sharing), re-training might be done in the future.